rihannaKe/resposiveDemo/README.md

 # Responsive demo

 ## Getting Started

-This is a demo wiht repsonsive landing page
+This is a reasponsive demo code for showcasing how to build a simple responsive landing page.